-If you have large areolas (the darker skin around the nipple) prior to breast augmentation, this may get larger after placing implants.
+If you have large areolas (the darker skin around the nipple) prior to breast augmentation, they may get larger after placing implants.
 Areola reduction procedures involve an incision around the areola.
-This may leave a noticeable scar, but is the only way to reduce areola size.
+This may leave a noticeable scar, but it is the only way to reduce areola size.

-Droop of the breasts over time can occur from thin inelastic skin, poor tissue quality (often accompanied by stretch marks), large implant size, or implants that are placed above the muscle in women with pre-existing droop.
+Drooping of the breasts over time can occur from thin inelastic skin, poor tissue quality (often accompanied by stretch marks), large implant size, or implants that are placed above the muscle in women with pre-existing drooping.
 A breast lift and exchange of the breast implant may be needed to correct this problem.